kubeedge/kubeedge/docs/proposals/sig-node/exec-logs.md

 	For the tunnel channel, we have two options:

 	+ 1-1 We can use (cloudhub <-> edgehub) tunnel, but now cloudhub and edgehub are mainly used to transfer kubernetes resource data (pod, node, configmap, service ...), which is not very suitable for `exec, attach and logs` streaming data transmission.
-	+ 1-2 Re-establish a websocket tunnel between cloudcore and edgecore and supports TLS authentication.
+	+ 1-2 Re-establish a websocket tunnel between cloudcore and edgecore that supports TLS authentication.

 	This proposal chooses the second solution.
 The new tunnel is specifically responsible for the forwarding of streaming data, which can be used as `/metric` data transmission tunnel without affecting the logic of cloudhub and edgehub.